 Your online community has launched and registrations are growing at a very satisfactory pace.
 It’s extremely active with several 100 posts a day and everything is peachy.
 Time to sit back and relax right?
 Heck no!
 One thing you should know, there’s no relaxing as a community manager.
 Don’t rest on your laurels and never let your guard down.
 There is a cost with being a large successful community.
 You become a target.

 It’s kind of a joke title, more hypothetical than anything else.
-But I started to realize how much my gym, and gyms in general, are similar to online communities.
+But I started to realize how much my gym is similar to an online community.
 My fellow gym members all have common goals.
 We’re passionate about being healthy or getting into shape.
 We use it as another networking opportunity or social outlet.
 We even look to it for support, either for spotters, positive coaching or tips.
 In fact, the dedication it takes to keep going back is reminiscent of online community power users.

 You can easily match up the roles in this metaphor too.